facebookarchive/linkbench/README.md

 comprehensive verification of your implementation.
 In particular, they do not try to verify the atomicity, consistency or durability properties of the implementation.

+Database-specific tests are not run by default.
+You can enable them with Maven profiles.
+For example, to run the MySQL tests you can
+run:

+    mvn test -P mysql-test

 The MySQL related unit tests are run against a test database that needs setting up before running the unit tests.
 The default settings for this